yesaouo/YTmusic/README.md

   </p>
 </div>

-* Windows mode allows users to easily download YouTube music on the computer and listen to local music on the web.
+* Windows mode allows users to easily download music on the computer and listen to local music on browser.
-* Server mode allows users to download and store music using server hosts.
+* Server mode allows users to download and store music using a server host.

-Use the `BLANK_README.md` to get started.
+Use the `Windows/README.md` / `Raspberry_Pi/README.md` to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>